ymzuiku/stayjs/README.md

 document.body.append(PageA(), PageB());
 ```

-## useMemo
+## Like react useMemo

-`stayjs` is high performance，we can controll useState's state. and we can use `useMemo` intercept detail update.
+`stayjs` is high performance，we can controll $bind's state. and we can use `$memo` intercept detail update.

-This example, `h1` is no rerender, because it useMemo's data no change.
+This example, `h1` is no rerender, because it $memo's data no change.

 ```js
 import { El, State } from "stayjs";